naliferopoulos/tw33n/README.md

 Oh, it does LÖVE.
 You can find a LÖVE demo in *main.lua* displaying the process of creating tw33ns.

 ## Why tw33n and not some other library?
 Tw33n is super light-weight, has a tiny performance and memory footprint and is less than a hundred lines of code fitting in a single file.
-It does not make assumptions of your programming style and can be used with any other lua framework.
+It does not make assumptions of your programming style and can be used with any other Lua framework.

 ## How do I tw33n?
 The whole tw33n library runs with a single call to **tw33n.update(dt)**, which maintains your active tw33ns and animates their values accordingly.